gramineproject/gramine/Documentation/building.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 - To create a debug build, run :command:`make DEBUG=1` and :command:`meson
   --buildtype=debug`.
-This adds debug symbols in all Graphene components, builds them without optimizations, and enables detailed debug logs in Graphene.
+This adds debug symbols in all Gramine components, builds them without optimizations, and enables detailed debug logs in Gramine.

   .. warning::
      Debug builds are not suitable for production.